Jess Kelley

 is a television producer, foster parent, & fierce defender of the Oxford comma.

-In 2019, she was recognized as directing the “Best TV Series of the Year” according to the International Association of Culinary Professionals and the New York Emmys.
+In 2019, she was recognized for directing the “Best TV Series of the Year” by the International Association of Culinary Professionals and the New York Emmys.

-In 2020, she received a Peabody for her work on the documentary Long Island Divided and a nomination for best director for the New York Emmys.
+In 2020, she received a Peabody Award for her work on the documentary Long Island Divided and a Best Director nomination at the New York Emmys.

-In 2024, she became the youngest member to assume a position on the Board of Governors of the National Academy of Television Arts & Sciences.
+In 2024, she became the youngest member to serve on the Board of Governors of the National Academy of Television Arts & Sciences.

 Today, she is an independent producer working with brands such as Disney, ABC, Hulu, TLC, and AMC, gravitating toward stories focused on mental health, women's empowerment, & pop culture.